amitgupta98/HateCrime-DataAnalysis-PowerBI/README.md

 # Conclusion
 These are some of the quick insights from this exercise:

-1.5 years having highest hate crime- 1996,1997,2000,2001,2008
+1. 5 years having highest hate crime- 1996,1997,2000,2001,2008

-2.Individuals are more involved in the hate crimes
+2. Individuals are more involved in the hate crimes

-3.New York and Los angeles are the two places whose public agency faces more hate crime in usa
+3. New York and Los angeles are the two places whose public agency faces more hate crime in usa

-4.More cases are registered in city agency
+4. More cases are registered in city agency

-5.State havng high hit crime is California
+5. State havng high hit crime is California

-6.Population group of 1A, 3, 4, 1B and 5 are involved in hate crime
+6. Population group of 1A, 3, 4, 1B and 5 are involved in hate crime

-7.Hate crime is registered more in residence/home more
+7. Hate crime is registered more in residence/home more

-8.Main reason for hate crime is due to race/ethnicity/ancestry
+8. Main reason for hate crime is due to race/ethnicity/ancestry